CMJ for dummies

 Translation: As usual, it's all about the booze.

 We didn't need Haber to answer this one.
-Basically, you can't get into the former without a badge (see above), but you can buy tickets to the films individually.
-See cmj.com/film for more info.
+Basically, you can't get into the former without a badge (see above).
+See cmj.com/marathon for more info.

 What's the bottom line?